Transfer-old-video-tapes-to-DVD

 I have videotapes (VHS, Hi8 and 8mm, VHS-C, and MiniDV)

-• If the videotape is in its own case, please leave it there, with a label.
+- If the videotape is in its case, please leave it with a label.
 Your digital file will be named with that label.
 “Christmas 1991” sounds much better than “Tape 4.”

-• Your tapes will ultimately come back on a DVD … one DVD for each tape.
-If you want all of your tapes on flash drives as well, we can do that.
-Please keep in mind that very large flash drives are expensive, but we can put up to 250GB of movies on a single flash drive if you really want that.
+- Your tapes will ultimately come back on a DVD … one DVD for each tape.
+If you also want all of your tapes on flash drives, we can do that.
+Please remember that very large flash drives are expensive, but we can put up to 250GB of movies on a single flash drive if you want that.

 I have reel-to-reel movie film

-• Please keep reel-to-reel film grouped together as well.
+- Please keep reel-to-reel film grouped as well.

-• Recognize that smaller reels will be stitched together during processing to create a single longer movie.
-If you send eight reels about three inches in diameter (which is about 50 feet per reel), you will receive back one single reel of 400 feet, stitched together.
-Your DVDs will have several files on them that can be played as a single longer movie.
+- Recognize that smaller reels will be stitched together during processing to create a longer movie.
+If you send eight reels about three inches in diameter (about 50 feet per reel), you will receive back one single reel of 400 feet stitched together.
+Your DVDs will have several files that can be played as a longer movie.

-• Remove as many staples, paper clips, binding clips, etc. as possible while maintain the integrity of the groups.
-We have to charge for all the unbinding and we will keep things in groups but we do not normally rebind items.
+- Remove as many staples, paper clips, binding clips, etc., as possible while maintaining the integrity of the groups.
+We have to charge for all the unbinding, and we will keep things in groups, but we do not usually refund items.
 This saves you money.

-• Leave detailed instructions.
-A lot of what we get are old letters.
-And legal documents.
-The majority of our phone calls with customers during the processing phase involve document orders.
+- Leave detailed instructions.
+A lot of what we get are old letters—and legal documents.
+Most phone calls with customers during the processing phase involve document orders.

 We digitize everything right here at our facility in metro Atlanta, processed by US citizens.